Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/11-running-self-test.md

 ![](/img/user-guide/self_test_pre.png)

-Add your vial, with media / water (and possibly inoculated), and click "Start".
+Insert a closed vial with water and stir bar into the Pioreactor, and click "Start".
 The Pioreactor will start running tests against expected output and report back to you success and failures of those tests.

 ![](/img/user-guide/self_test_running.png)